 - Statement of Purpose

-- Letters of recommendation from employment supervisors or University professors
+- Two letters of recommendation from supervisors or professors

 - Foreign language test is required of all applicants who have earned their undergraduate degree from a country where the official language is not English.
 Any of the following tests taken within the past two years are accepted: TOEFL exam minimum score of 96 IBT (or 243 CBT or 590 PBT), or an IELTS score of at least 7.0, or Pearson Test of English (PTE) academic overall score of 65.

-*For the Executive MBA program, applicants are required to have an interview with the admissions committee in lieu of the GMAT, and also take a writing test.
+* Executive MBA program applicants are required to have an interview with the admissions committee in lieu of the GMAT, and to also take a writing test.
 Applicants are also required to have a minimum of seven years of work experience.